BYD Auto: Songsan Motor

 A small Chinese motorcycle manufacturer Songsan Motor contracted BYD to produce retro-styled cars, as the company does not have a production license.
 Its first vehicle, the Songsan SS Dolphin (unrelated to the BYD Dolphin) was introduced in 2019 using Chevrolet Corvette C1 as a design inspiration.
 It is based on BYD's platform and powered by a plug-in hybrid powertrain.
 As legally required, the car wears BYD badges alongside Songsan Motor logo.
 As of 2023, deliveries to customers have not started yet.
 Songsan sued BYD in September 2023 due to alleged contract disputes and fraudulent environmental certifications, an allegation that was denied by BYD.

 Motorsport

 The Shark 6 competed and won the Frontera Aventura 2025 Rally in the Dominican Republic in March 2025.
+In 2026, BYD are officially in talks with the FIA and opened their interest to start as a new team in F1.